boompig/secret-santa/README.md

 # About

-Run this script to create secret Santa pairings.
+Run this script to create secret Santa pairings and distribute them.

 ## What Does It Do?

-1. Create Secret Santa pairings from a pre-defined group of people (participants), with support for direction pairing exclusions.
+1. Create Secret Santa pairings from a pre-defined group of people (participants), with support for direction pairing exclusions and locked-in "always" pairings.
 2. Distribute the pairings to the participants either via SMS or via email.
 Supports custom messages that can be formatted with some variables.
     * Can encrypt/obfuscate the pairings behind a link such that the email inbox of the person sending the pairings will not leak the pairings by accident.
 3. Save pairings such that they can be resent if needed, or for later analysis or sanity checking.